-Think of OAuth scopes as the keys that give you access to the different methods and resources.
-The OAuth tokens you use to authorize your requests must have the keys required by the methods and resources you are trying to access.
+OAuth scopes grant your application access to the different methods and resources.
+The OAuth tokens you use to authorize your requests must have the OAuth scope required by the methods and resources you are trying to access.

-No matter which type of OAuth access token you generate, you must supply the set of scopes, or keys, for the functionality you'll be accessing with the generated token.
+No matter which type of OAuth access token you generate, you must supply the set of scopes for the functionality you will be accessing with the generated token.